 Approximately one month before this writing, the case settled before going to trial.
 WPI ended up paying the fired employees $475,000.
 It also agreed to maintain a workplace free of discrimination or retaliation towards non-English speaking, or any other, employees.

 Employee Handbook Translation to Spanish and Other Languages

 In order to avoid the fate of WPI, be sure to carefully distinguish between those positions in your organization where English fluency is required, and those where it is not.
 Even the court in the Wisconsin Plastics case acknowledged that there are instances in which proficiency in English is required to perform certain job duties.
 However, it is unlawful to use language as a proxy to engage in discriminatory practices.

 Legal translation services can help you and your organization if there is a legitimate issue with regard to non-English speaking employees, or limited English proficient (LEP) employees.
 Communication in the workplace is vital for certain things, such as contract negotiations and HR policies and procedures.
 Non-English speaking and LEP employees need not be laid off to ameliorate those problems.
-Rather, employ a legal translation service with expertise in handbook translation services in Spanish, Russian, Korean, Somali, Amharic, Arabic, Chinese, and other languages to make sure that you and your employees are always on the same page.
+Rather, employ a legal translation service with expertise in employee handbook translation services in Spanish, Russian, Korean, Somali, Amharic, Arabic, Chinese, Vietnamese, and other languages to make sure that you and your employees are always on the same page.
 Keeping lines of communication open with all your employees is possible with a help of a professional language translation service.
-Our legal interpreting and translation services are just an email away.
+Our legal interpreting and translation services for HR departments are just an email away.